iranzo/gh-pages-jekyll-action/README.md

 # GitHub Pages Jekyll Action

-This action builds a Jekyll site and deploys it on github pages
+This action builds a Jekyll site and deploys it on GitHub pages

 Make sure that requirements such as `Gemfile` are up to date.